SarahFrench/wedding-website/content/section/order-of-events.md

 The **Banquet Barn** will shut at around midnight… but the party doesn’t need to end there!

-The smaller **‘Pub’ Barn** will be opened with a few bottles and maybe some kegs, for those hard-core enough to stay up!
+The smaller **‘Pub’ Barn** will be opened with a few bottles and maybe some kegs, for those hardcore enough to stay up!